microchip78/wfk-caveat/README.md

 npm install wfk-caveat
 ```

-Include roboto-condensed.css in your index.html or .angular-cli.json
+Include caveat.css in your index.html or .angular-cli.json

 ```
-"../node_modules/wfk-caveat/roboto-caveat.css"
+"../node_modules/wfk-caveat/caveat.css"
 ```

 If you want to use font family constants in your scss stylesheet